-Beef Rendang, is an aromatic caramelized beef curry traditionally served during festive occasions.
-Make it at home with detailed video instructions.
+Rich and fragrant Beef Rendang with an incredible depth of flavor.
+It is an aromatic caramelized beef curry traditionally served during festive occasions.

 Beef Rendang is a very aromatic caramelized beef curry.
-In Malaysia, it is traditionally prepared for festive and ceremonial occasions such as wedding feasts and Hari Raya (Eid al-Fitr).
-Mom’s Beef Rendang is delicious but she rarely prepares it because beef is seldom served at home.
+In Malaysia, you will find it during festive and ceremonial occasions such as wedding feasts and Hari Raya (Eid al-Fitr).
+Mom’s Beef Rendang is delicious but she rarely prepares it because we seldom eat beef at home.
 As such, I often look forward to invitations from Malay friends so that I can savor this special dish.
 Fortunately, I can now make it in my own kitchen.

 Kerisik (Fried Coconut Paste)

 One important ingredient in rendang is Kerisik (Fried Coconut Paste).
 It helps thicken the sauce and provides flavor and texture to the dish.
-Kerisik can be made ahead of time.
+You can make Kerisik ahead of time.
 It will keep up to 2 weeks in the refrigerator and 2 months in the freezer.
 Do check out this Kerisik video tutorial on how to make Kerisik for your Beef Rendang.

-Do not be deterred by the long list of ingredients and cooking time.
-I assure you it is totally worth the effort.
+Please do not be deterred by the long list of ingredients and cooking time.
+I assure you it is easy to prepare and will be totally worth your effort.
 Your kitchen will smell amazing and you will be rewarded with the most tender and delicious beef curry you have ever tasted.

-Unless you grow your own turmeric, the leaves are almost impossible to find here.
+Turmeric leaves are almost impossible to find here, unless you grow your own turmeric.
 I must remind myself to grow some turmeric in a pot next spring so that I can have a few leaves for my rendang next summer.
 I had to leave it out this time.
 Please use it, if you have some on hand.